ankursharma319/personal_website/blogs/linux_sandbox_from_scratch.md

 Running processes as root (using setgid/setuid bit or running as root user) is often an all or nothing approach.
 That is not great.
 What if you wanted to give a process ability to do only one priviliged thing.
 In order to address this, linux divided the root powers into smaller units, called capabilities.
 If a process runs as root, it has all capabilities.

-There are around 40 capabilities in total - e.g. CAP_SYS_TIME capability is needed to change system time, or CAP_SYS_PTRACE is needed to be able to call ptrace(2) system call and monitor memory of another process.
+There are around 40 capabilities in total - e.g. `CAP_SYS_TIME` capability is needed to change system time, or `CAP_SYS_PTRACE` is needed to be able to call `ptrace` system call and monitor memory of another process.

-Below example shows how an executable can be granted capabilities, which will be inherited by the process when it is run by the user (depending on some rules, but we wont get into those details).
+Below example shows how an executable file can be granted capabilities, which will be inherited by the process when it is run by the user (depending on some rules, but we wont get into those details).

 ```bash
 $ whoami